- How To Apply Eyeliner

 Staying put from A.M to P.M and through the worst of British weather, you can trust this jet black and budge-proof liner to give you an exaggerated eye look.
 The nib effortlessly glides across skin, making it a must-have for beginners.

-Charlotte Tilbury The Flick Panther
+Charlotte Tilbury The Feline Flick

 Working on every eye shape, this pen liner is your one-stop shop to a serious cat-eye look.
 The calligraphy-style tip makes application smooth-sailing and leaves you with a glossy, fine flick.

 Bobbi Brown Long-Wear Gel Eyeliner- Black